A Gift 85 Years in the Making

 It must have felt like a miracle to Emily, this sudden appearance of an affectionate letter from her father 85 years after he died.
 When Emily first heard of the letter’s discovery, she told The Independent, “I only have a few photos of my father but I spent most of my life trying to find out more about him… I understand the fisherman is keen to keep the letter and the bottle as a souvenir, but it would mean so much to me to have it.”

 The New Zealand Post felt the same way, and they flew Mr. Gowan to New Zealand to deliver the message in person.
 Gowan told the BBC “I am just so pleased to have been able to deliver it and to have been the postman.”
 I think Gowan is a hero in his own small way.
 The bottled note must have been extremely meaningful for him–I mean, what a discovery!
 It’s treasure, plain and simple!
-But ultimately, in his heart, he knew that the letter belonged with Hughes’s family as Hughes intended.
-Finally, Hughes’s final message to his family was delivered almost a century after it was sent.
+A gift.
+But ultimately, in his heart, he knew that the this message in a bottle gift belonged with Hughes’s family as Hughes intended.
+At long last, Hughes’s final message to his family was delivered almost a century after it was sent.

 Emily Crowhurst passed away at 101 in January, 2014, almost exactly a century after her father sent his bottled note in 1914.